sxjczzl/Homebrew-brew/docs/Manpage.md

     Automatically determine the installation prefix for non-Homebrew software.

-    Using the output from this command, you can install your own software into the Cellar and then link it into Homebrew's prefix with `brew link`.
+    Using the output from this command, you can install your own software into the Cellar and then link it into Homebrew’s prefix with `brew link`.

     The options `--name=``name` and `--version=``version` each take an argument and allow you to explicitly set the name and version of the package you are